 Washing your hands

 Be sure to wash your hands with soap and water regularly for at least 20 seconds throughout the day, especially after coughing, being on public transport, as soon as you get home or before/after handling food.
 Keep hand sanitiser with you at all times as it's easy-to-carry and cleanses without the need for rinsing, if soap and water are not available.

 When coughing or sneezing, it’s always best to cover your mouth with a tissue to stop virus-carrying droplets spreading to those around you.
 It’s important to throw your tissues in the bin straight away after each use and wash your hands.

 Try to avoid close contact with people, especially if they appear unwell

 It’s always nice to offer help to a poorly friend or colleague but maintain social distance to avoid the spread of germs.
 You should also stay at least two metres away from people not in your household.

 Avoid touching your face wherever possible to reduce the risk of contracting the virus.

 Cover your face

-In England face coverings* are not compulsory (except on public transport), however if you can wear a face mask or covering in enclosed public spaces where social distancing is difficult or not possible, for example on public transport or in shops.
+In England face coverings are now compulsory in shops, indoor shopping centres and supermarkets.
+You should also wear a face mask or covering in enclosed public spaces where social distancing is difficult or not possible.
+Also they're compulsory on public transport, in hospitals and other settings.
 The covering needs to cover both your mouth and nose.

 Wash your clothes regularly